corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 3. **Sharing mutable state across goroutines.** What you'd write as `mu sync.Mutex; data map[K]V` becomes `Arc<Mutex<HashMap<K, V>>>`.
 Slightly more verbose, much more checked.
 4. **Returning references from functions.** [Lifetime annotations](/blog/lifetimes/) show up.
 They're not as bad as their reputation, but they're new.

+With all of these rules, the borrow checker truly sounds like a "gatekeeper" of sorts, which keeps getting in the way and is just overall frustrating to deal with.
+That is not the mental mindset you should have when learning Rust.
+The borrow checker truly uncovers real and very existing bugs in your code, and if you don't address them, your program will deal with safety issues.
+So whenever you get a compiler error from `rustc`, take a step back and think how your code could break.
+A few questions you can ask yourself:

+- If a value *got moved* from one place to another, what would happen if the original place tried to use it again?
+- If a value *is shared* across threads, what would happen if one thread modified it while another thread is using it?
+- If a pointer *is dereferenced*, what would happen if it was null or dangling?
+- When a value *goes out of scope*, what would happen if it was still being used somewhere else?

+That is the mindset you need to understand the borrow checker.
+Humans are genuinely bad at reasoning about memory.
+We forget that pointers can be null, that old references can outlive the data they point to, and that multiple threads can touch the same data at the same time.
+We tend to have a "linear" mental model of how data flows through a program, but in reality it's closer to a complex graph with many paths and interactions.
+Every `if` condition forces you to consider what happens in *both* branches.
+Every loop forces you to consider what happens on *every* iteration.
+That is exactly the kind of reasoning the borrow checker is designed to do for you!
+It enforces best practices at compile time, and it can feel annoying when your own mental model disagrees with the borrow checker's (which is the more accurate one 99% of the time).
+There *are* cases where the borrow checker is genuinely too strict, but they are rare, and as a beginner you'll almost never run into them.
+I got memory management wrong plenty of times in my early days, but I approached it with a *learner's mindset*, which helped me ask "what's wrong with my code?" instead of "what's wrong with the compiler?", a reaction I see a lot in trainings.

 The good news is that once you internalize borrowing, it stops fighting you.
 Most experienced Rust developers will tell you the borrow checker became an ally somewhere between weeks 4 and 12.
 The first month is the hardest.

 ### Compile Times

-Be honest with your team — Rust compile times are a real downgrade from Go's.
+Be honest with your team, Rust compile times are a real downgrade from Go's.
-A clean release build of a medium service can take minutes.
+A clean release build of a medium service can take minutes in comparison to Go's near-instantaneous compiles.
 Incremental builds and `cargo check` are reasonable and compile times have gotten much better over the years, but you'll feel the difference.

-To mitigate, use `cargo check` in your edit loop, split into a workspace once it pays off, use `mold` as the linker, and keep proc-macro-heavy crates in their own crate so they only recompile when they change.
+To mitigate, use `cargo check` in your edit loop, split into a workspace once it pays off, and keep proc-macro-heavy crates in their own crate so they only recompile when they change.
 See [tips for faster Rust compile times](/blog/tips-for-faster-rust-compile-times/) for a deeper dive.

 ### Async Coloring